Berks County Probate & Estate Administration Lawyer

 What does an executor do?

-An executor is responsible for managing estate assets, paying debts, handling court filings, and distributing assets to beneficiaries.
+An executor manages estate assets, handles court filings, pays debts, and distributes property to beneficiaries.

 Can probate disputes be avoided?